efwxx/efwxx/README.md

 ### Hi there 👋

-I'm Electro, your Typical Fifteen Year Old that goes to A high school, loves playing geometry dash, and makes dumb stuff with code in their free time.
+I'm Electro, your Typical Fifteen Year Old that goes to A university, loves making dumb stuff with code in their free time, and REALLY enjoys games.
+I also go by asvimdv and Rebecca if you know me well enough. you can find me on discord (Electro#8628) and [twitter](https://twitter.com/poweredbyelectr).
 <!--
 Here's a list of quick trivia about myself:
 - 🔭 I’m currently working on [Project Lotus](https://github.com/lotus-gd), an overall stats leaderboard for geometry dash, with me being one of the Front-End devs for it.